briansmith337/zulip/templates/zerver/help/bots-and-integrations.md

 Bots allow you to

-* Send content into and out of Zulip.
+* Send content into and out of Axxess.
 * Send content to and from another product.
 * Automate tasks a human user could do.